LICIACube: Cruise phase and flyby

 After the launch, the Cubesat remained enclosed within a spring-loaded box and piggybacks with the DART spacecraft for almost the entire duration of DART's mission.
 It separated on 11 September 2022 from DART by being ejected at roughly 4 km/h relative to DART, 15 days before impact.
 After release, as part of the testing process to calibrate the miniature spacecraft and its cameras, LICIACube captured images of a crescent Earth and the Pleiades star cluster, also known as the Seven Sisters.

 It conducted 3 orbital manoeuvrers for its final trajectory, which flew it past Dimorphos about 2 minutes 45 seconds after DART’s impact.
 That slight delay allowed LICIACube to confirm impact, observe the plume’s evolution, potentially capture images of the newly formed impact crater, and view the opposite hemisphere of Dimorphos that DART never saw, while drifting past the asteroid.

 Mission after flyby

-After the flyby, it spends a few weeks time sending the data back to Earth.
-Depending on its status and remaining propellant, it can potentially do another visit to one of these asteroids: